Learning Chinese together (with an Englishman)

 --

-On our first date, at a foot-massage parlor in Dali Ancient Town, Jon learned how to read and say his first Chinese character — pain — 痛(tòng).
+On our first date, at a foot massage parlor in Dali Ancient Town, Jon learned his first Chinese word — pain — 痛 (tòng).
 That was the beginning of our romance, along with our Chinese-character-sharing adventure.

-Fifteen months later, we were on our way to get married…
+Fifteen months later, we were on our way to get married.
 As the plane descended in Las Vegas, I pointed to the setting sun and showed him the Chinese character for Marriage (婚).
 “To wed is like getting the Woman (女) at Dusk (昏)!”

 When Jon met my family and friends in Singapore, he was surprised that Singaporean English is somewhat different from the English that I use when I speak to him.